Your browser is out of date

-An ethmoidectomy, a maxillary antrostomy, and a powered septoplasty with turbinoplasty are different procedures, but what happens following surgery is similar.
+An ethmoidectomy, maxillary antrostomy, powered septoplasty with turbinoplasty, and balloon sinus dilation surgery are different procedures, but what happens following surgery is similar.

 It can take several weeks for you to fully recover.
 You’ll have some swelling and tenderness inside your nose after the surgery, but this is normal.
 You may have symptoms like a severe cold or a sinus infection.
 This is due to swelling, dry blood, mucus, and crusting in your nose.
 To help your nose and sinuses return to normal, your doctor may recommend nasal irrigation or saline sprays and antibiotic lubricants.